Here’s how to improve your team operating system.

 Whether you realize it or not, your team has an operating system.

-Your Team Operating System should properly organize your processes and procedures to ensure you achieve your team’s vision and mission.
+Your RMT’s Team Operating System is a six-step, 90-day, continuous improvement system that organizes team functions to increase the likelihood of achieving customer satisfaction. should properly organize your processes and procedures to ensure you achieve your team’s vision and mission.

 To contrast, think of preventive maintenance.
 If you did NOT stop every so often to tune-up your car, eventually, it will not perform.